Waptor/phone-number-wifi-brute-forcer/README.md

 Now couple it with the power of the Aircrack-ng suite for your next trick!
 Intercept a handshake from the WiFi hotspot in question and use this wordlist to quickly brute-force the password.
 How quickly?
 Aircrack can traverse the entirety of the Joliet, IL phone numberspace (770,000 possibilities) in six minutes!

 Say, do you want to watch this bad boy in action?
-Here's a mediocre, audio-free video that demonstrates a complete attack in Kali -- from airodump-ng to aireplay-ng to aircrack-ng -- using a wordlist assembled by this little python script. https://www.youtube.com/watch?v=jDW8KYKh1jA
+Here's a quick video that demonstrates a complete attack in Kali -- from airodump-ng to aireplay-ng to aircrack-ng -- using a wordlist assembled by this little python script. https://www.youtube.com/watch?v=jDW8KYKh1jA